langhamerm/PCC-2Gen/09-Firebase/homework/Homework_RPS_Activity_Challenge.md

 4. Inside `RPS-Multiplayer`, create your `assets` directory.
 5. Create the folders and files you typically place in `assets` -- just like you had for the prior unit's homework assignments.

-### Submission on BCS

-* Please submit both the deployed Github.io link to your homework AND the link to the Github Repository!
+* Please submit the link to the Github Repository and live site to your instructor via slack or email!

 ### Instructions

-* Create a game that suits this user story:
+* Create a game that### Submission via Email/Slack suits this user story:

   * Only two users can play at the same time.